-Beautiful is beautiful, but that Tiziano Guardini was also available and nice was a pleasant discovery.
+He is really beautiful, but that Tiziano Guardini was also easy-going and nice was a pleasant discovery.
 The fashion world is rather inclined to salamartos and little to genuineness, but this dark and athletic boy, born in 1980, is an enfant-prodige who will talk about himself for a long time.

 Not only because in 2017 he won the “Franca Sozzani GCC Award for best emerging designer” award, for a degree in economics left in the drawer or for the “pine needles” jacket with which, in 2012, he passes easily from the edition of limited / unlimited at the Vogue Fashion Night Out in Rome.
 Trifles for a talent that, at some point, decides to abandon a brilliant career in the world of finance to devote body and soul to his first, true, great love: fashion.